who-biz/epicbox/docs/integration.md

-# Grinbox Integration Guide
+# Epicbox Integration Guide

 ## Introduction

-Grinbox is a relay service and protocol for slate exchange between anonymous parties for building grin transactions.
+Epicbox is a relay service and protocol for slate exchange between anonymous parties for building epic transactions.

 ### Data & Privacy